Vandivier/python-hello-web-monorepo/README.md

 Note that this app was built in Python 3.11, although it may work with earlier versions idk.

+You can also run via invoke like:
+`poetry run invoke run-flask`

 ### build and deploy process

 This app is deployed on Vercel.
 When you push a series of commits, please create a pull request.
 A Vercel GitHub Action / Hook will automatically create a preview environment and attempt to build and run tests.